#408: Hatch: A Modern Python Workflow Transcript

 02:07 So I'm looking forward to talking about Hatch.

-02:09 - Yeah, sounds fun.
+02:09 Yeah, sounds fun.

-02:10 - Yeah, it will be fun.
+02:10 Yeah, it will be fun.

-02:11 Before we get into it though, a lot of people maybe don't know you out there.
+02:11 Before we get into it, though, a lot of people maybe don't know you out there.

-02:15 What's your background?
+02:14 What's your background?

-02:16 How did you get into programming in Python?
+02:15 How did you get into programming in Python?

-02:18 Those sorts of things.
+02:17 Those sorts of things.

-02:19 Let us know.
+02:18 Let us know.

-02:20 I guess originally, this was like maybe 15 years ago now, I was just automating stuff that I was doing every day.
+02:19 I guess originally, this was like maybe 15 years ago now, I was just automating stuff that I was doing every day.

-02:27 So for me personally, I have a condition that makes me kind of weak, so all I can use is like a mouse.
+02:27 So for me personally, I have a condition that makes me kind of weak.

-02:34 Therefore, I type pretty slow.
+02:33 Therefore, I type pretty slow.

-02:49 I had like dozens or maybe even a hundred scripts just to automate like boring stuff.
+02:49 So I had like dozens or maybe even a hundred scripts just to automate like boring stuff.

-02:55 Kind of like the book, which I've never read the book, I would make the boring stuff, but I imagine it's what I was doing.
+02:55 Kind of like the book, which I've never read the book.

 03:01 That's how I originally got into Python.